ricardoom/dominotrono/content/custom/wd.md

     {{< copy_wrapper
       class=" details-grid__twentyWords copy-block__left" >}}
-      As with all other aspects of my work at NYPL the New Arrivals app was no exception concerning Accessibility, mobile friendliness and progressive enhancements.
+      As with all other aspects of my work at NYPL the New Arrivals app was no exception concerning accessibility and progressive enhancement.
     {{< /copy_wrapper>}}

     {{< image_cld